bazarkua/molexa-api/README.md

 I welcome contributions, especially from educators who know what students need.
 Feel free to open issues for feature requests or submit PRs for improvements.

+## Special Thanks
+This project was developed with invaluable assistance from Claude AI by Anthropic.

 ## Citation

 If you use this API in research or educational materials, please cite: